mmckechney/SqlBuildManager/README.md

 * Automatic logging and version tracking of scripts on a per-server/per-database level
 * Full SHA-1 hashing of individual scripts and .sbm package files to ensure integrity of the scripts
 * Execution of a build package (see below) is recorded in the database for full tracking of update history, script validation and potential rebuilding of packages
-* Massively parallel execution across thousands of databases utilzing local threading, an Azure cloud service deployment or an Azure Batch execution
+* Massively parallel execution across thousands of databases utilizing local threading, an Azure cloud service deployment or an Azure Batch execution

 # The Basics

 ## Build Package meta-data
 At the core of the process is the "SQL Build Manager Package" file (.sbm extension).
 Under the hood, this file is a Zip file that contains the scripts that constitute your "release" along with a configuration file  (SqlSyncBuildProject.xml) that contains meta data on the scripts and execution parameters:

-* `FileName`: Self explanatary, the name of the script file
+* `FileName`: Self explanatory, the name of the script file
 * `BuildOrder`: The relative order that the scripts in the package will be run
 * `Description`: Optional description about the script
 * `RollBackOnError`: Option on whether or not to roll back the transaction if there is an error running this script (default: `true`)
-* `CausesBuildFailure`: Option on whether or not to roll back the entire build if there is a failure wiht this script (default `true`)
+* `CausesBuildFailure`: Option on whether or not to roll back the entire build if there is a failure with this script (default `true`)
 * `DateAdded`: Date and time that the script was added to the package
 * `ScriptId`: System generated GUID identifier for the script
 * `Database`: Target database to run the scripts against.
 (This can be overridden in the case of multiple DB targets)
-* `StripTransactionText`: Script handling to remove any inline transction statements (default is `true` because you want SQL Build Manager to handle transactions)
+* `StripTransactionText`: Script handling to remove any inline transaction statements (default is `true` because you want SQL Build Manager to handle transactions)
 * `AllowMultipleRuns`: Whether or not this script can be run on the same database multiple times (default is `true` and you should always write scripts so this is viable)
 * `AddedBy`: User ID of the user that added the script to the package
 * `ScriptTimeOut`: Timeout setting for the execution of this script